itamae-kitchen/mitamae/README.md

 end
 ```

-And then excute `mitamae local` command to apply a recipe to a local machine.
+And then execute `mitamae local` command to apply a recipe to a local machine.

 ```diff
 $ mv mitamae-x86_64-linux mitamae